About Us

 PANAfIN, the Pan African Investment Network UG (Haftungsbeschränkt), stands at the forefront of Africa's burgeoning investment consulting industry.
 With a vision to foster economic growth and connect fundraisers and investors, we are poised to catalyze a new era of investment across the continent.

-This business plan outlines the strategy for launching a new business that will provide guarantees and investment capital to small and medium-sized enterprises (SMEs) in Africa.
+This vision outlines the strategy for launching a new business that will provide guarantees and investment capital to small and medium-sized enterprises (SMEs) in Africa.
 The PANAfIN will provide guarantees to financial institutions that lend to SMEs.
 This will help to reduce the risk of lending to SMEs and encourage financial institutions to lend more money to these businesses.
 The PANAfIN will also provide investment capital to SMEs.

 The PANAfIN will be funded by a combination of equity and debt.
 The debt financing will be provided by commercial banks and other financial institutions.
 The PANAfIN is expected to generate revenue from the fees it charges for its guarantees and investment capital.
 The PANAfIN is also expected to generate revenue from the interest it earns on its investments.